If you have a quality blog or website that gets tons of traffic and engagement, then you may be considering website monetization.

 How do I earn money with Google AdSense?

 Google Adsense is a website monetization program in which website owners can earn money by displaying targeted Google ads on their websites.
-Google matches text and display ads to your site based on your website content and your visitors.
-You can also customize the look and feel of the ads to match that of your website.
+In order to choose ad placement, Google matches text and display ads to your site based on your website content and your visitors.
+You can also customize the look and feel of the display ads to match that of your website.
 That way only relevant, engaging ads are being shown on your website while still fitting naturally into the theme of your website.

-AdSense is a free, simple way to earn money by displaying targeted ads next to your online content.
-These ads are created and paid for by the advertisers who want to promote their products.
+Creating an AdSense account and using your website for advertising for others is AdSense is a free, simple way to earn money by displaying targeted ads next to your online content.
+These ads are created and paid for by the advertisers who want to promote their products in hopes to gain brand awareness.
 So let’s say you have your own blog; you can choose to participate in this program, and then Google will pay you for the ads that are displayed on your site based on user clicks on ads or on ad impressions.

 Here’s a short and sweet step-by-step process of how AdSense works: